Boiler Fan Noise: Top 8 Fan Faults and Replacement Costs

-If your boiler is 5+ years old, there’s a small chance the boiler’s fan has failed completely.
+If your boiler is 5+ years old, there’s a small chance the boiler fan has failed completely.

-In this case, we’d suggest having a Gas Safe engineer replace the boiler’s fan.
+Instead of wasting money on boiler fan motor repair, we’d suggest having a Gas Safe engineer replace the boiler’s fan altogether.

 The fault code system on boilers isn’t particularly complex.